How to split a PDF into separate pages (or keep a page range)

 What’s the difference between “Split into pages” and “Keep a range”?

 Split into pages exports many small PDFs (one per page).
 Keep a range exports one PDF that contains only the selected pages.
+Open the final file and scan the thumbnails from start to finish so you catch any page-order or scope mistake before sharing it.

 Can I split only certain pages into separate files?

 If you need custom selections, extract pages first (for kept pages) or remove pages (to delete unwanted pages).
+Open the final file and scan the thumbnails from start to finish so you catch any page-order or scope mistake before sharing it.

 Does splitting remove bookmarks or metadata?

 Some PDF features may not carry over perfectly when splitting.
 For most everyday PDFs, the output is clean and usable.
+Open the final file and scan the thumbnails from start to finish so you catch any page-order or scope mistake before sharing it.